la-ots/pelican/docs/form-controls/inputs.md

 **Input Type: Known Date Entry**

-- Accepts dates using three text inputs for Month, Day, Year.
+- Accepts dates using three text inputs for the Month, Day, Year.
 - Displays a User Interface (UI) optimized for the entry of dates.
 - Be sure to include labels, especially if the fields are rearranged.